sjuvekar/System-Design-Case-Studies/studies/dropbox.md

 4. Load Balancers
    * All requests to app servers go through load balancers
 5. File Stores for backup
+6. Metadata servers
+   * All logs of user interactions, user sessions etc stored in these

 ### Operations